 Why Invest In A Fixed Annuity Policy?

-Another popular use is to save for retirement.
-You can save for retirement by making systematic contributions to a qualified or non qualified annuity each year.
+Another popular use for annuities is to save for retirement.
+You can save for your future by making systematic contributions to a qualified or non qualified annuity each year.
 The principal and earned interest will grow tax deferred and compound daily until retirement is reached.
 At that time, you can live off the interest and/or principal through systematic withdrawals.

 Tax Sheltered Annuity and 403(b) Retirement Accounts

->In other cases, you might invest a portion of your salary each month into a tax sheltered annuity plan or TSA through your employer.
+In other cases, you might invest a portion of your salary each month into a tax sheltered annuity (TSA) through your employer.
 Your annuity retirement contributions are tax deductible each year.

 In fact, many teachers utilize tax sheltered annuity accounts for retirement purposes.
 Retirement plans for teachers, public employees, and non-profit groups invest in 403(b) annuity plans quite often.

-When the owner retires, the investment accounts can be rolled over into an IRA or other qualified annuity account with ease.
+When you retire, the investment accounts can be easily rolled over into an IRA or other qualified annuity account.
 This would also allow the owner to establish an account more suited to their post working needs – presumably one with less risk.